SaraSaadoun/3D-Game/README.md

-# Game-Project
+# 3D-Game-Project
-This is a game developed using python (openGL library)
+This game is developed using python (openGL library) as a final project of Graphics Course (for educational purposes)